-- 220 The five aspects mentioned above are a subset of possible sources of the spread.
-As summarized in Table 2 in Bindschadler et al. (2013), there are at least ten characteristics with different implementations among the participating ice-sheet models of SeaRISE.
-The remaining aspects are: the numerical method (finite difference or finite element), the horizontal and vertical grid resolutions, the time step, the ice flow mechanics (the shallow ice approximation, full Stokes) and - 225 the basal hydrology computation.
-The dependence on the stress in the basal sliding formulation is also different among the models in addition to the sub-melt sliding formulation.
-It is possible for there to be other differences in model aspects not in the table, such as the ice enhancement factor, individual numerical schemes and so on.
-Exploration of these remaining aspects was partly performed in previous studies (e.g. Greve and Herzfeld, 2013), and others are left for future studies.
+The five aspects mentioned above are a subset of possible sources of the spread.
+As summarized in Table 2 in Bindschadler et al. (2013), there are at least 10 characteristics with different implementations among the participating ice-sheet models of SeaRISE.
+The remaining aspects are the numerical method (finite difference or finite element), the horizontal and vertical grid resolutions, the time step, the ice-flow mechanics (the shallow ice approximation, full Stokes), and the basal hydrology computation.
+The dependence on the stress in the basal-sliding formulation is also different among the models in addition to the sub-melt sliding formulation.
+It is possible for there to be other differences in model aspects not in the table, such as the ice enhancement factor, individual numerical schemes, and so on.
+Exploration of these remaining aspects was partly performed in previous studies (e.g., Greve and Herzfeld, 2013), and others are left for future studies.

-230 3 Model description
+3 Model description

-The time-dependent, three-dimensional and thermodynamically coupled model used in this paper as well as in the SeaRISE project, called IcIES (Ice-sheet model for Integrated Earth-system Studies), is described in Saito and Abe-Ouchi (2005), Greve et al. (2011) and Bindschadler et al. (2013).
-The model computes the evolution of the ice thickness, bedrock elevation and ice temperature under

-- 235 a history of climate forcing, given in terms of surface mass balance and surface temperature, which may depend on the computed ice-sheet topography.
+The time-dependent, three-dimensional, thermodynamically coupled model used in this paper as well as in the SeaRISE project, called IcIES, is described in Saito and Abe-Ouchi (2005), Greve et al. (2011), and Bindschadler et al. (2013).
+The model computes the evolution of the ice thickness, bedrock elevation, and ice temperature under a history of climate forcing, given in terms of surface mass balance and surface temperature, which may depend on the computed ice-sheet topography.
 The model parameters are the same as those described in Greve et al. (2011).
-In the present paper, the model domain spans 1500 km × 2800 km, with (151 × 281 grid-points) corresponding to a horizontal resolution of 10 km.
-The evolution of surface elevation is determined by the continuity equation for the local ice - 240 thickness with a history of the surface mass balance field.
+In the present paper, the model domain spans 1500 km × 2800 km, with (151 × 281 grid points) corresponding to a horizontal resolution of 10 km.

+The evolution of surface elevation is determined by the continuity equation for the local ice thickness with a history of the surface mass balance field.
 The temperature distribution is calculated by a thermodynamic equation with the surface temperature and geothermal heat flux given at the surface and base, respectively.
 Changes in the bedrock elevation are calculated by a linear model expressing local isostatic rebound with a prescribed time constant.

-The shallow ice approximation is applied (Hutter, 1983) using Glen's flow law with an exponent of 245 n = 3 (Paterson, 1994) for the velocity computation.
-The horizontal velocity vector $v{\rm H}$ is calculated for the given surface elevation h and bedrock topography b, where g is the acceleration of gravity, $\rho{\rm I}$ is the density of ice, and $v{\rm B}$ is the basal sliding velocity.
-The rate factor A(T), through which the velocity and temperature fields are coupled, follows
+The shallow ice approximation is applied (Hutter, 1983) using Glen's flow law with an exponent of n = 3 (Paterson, 1994) for the velocity computation.
+The horizontal velocity vector $\mathbf{v}{\rm H}$ is calculated for the given surface elevation h and bedrock topography b: